-Bonus tip 2: Also take a peek at some of our favorite backpacks for little kids, which may include some styles teens like ironically.
+Bonus tip 2: Also take a peek at some of our favorite backpacks for little kids, which includes styles some teens like ironically.
 I mean, do you ever really outgrow Studio Ghibli?

-This post contains affiliate links, which means we may receive a small commission from certain purchases to help support the work we do at no additional cost to you.
+This post contains affiliate links, which means we may receive a small commission from certain purchases to help support our team at no additional cost to you.
 All picks are selected by our editorial team.

 Cool backpacks for teens this year: Our favorite picks

-Liz’s daughter is going on her third year with this backpack and that’s saying something!
+Liz’s daughter went three full years of high school with this backpack and that’s saying something!
 It holds up so well, the size is great (with a padded sleeve for a 15″ laptop or tablet), and that faux leather bottom not only looks smart, but it helps protect whatever is extra-precious inside.

-Don’t let the sleek photo be deceptive — this laptop backpack for teens (some styles on huuuuge sale now like this beautiful bright blue!) is a full 17.25″ tall and 9″ deep giving your teens plenty of room for tech and other essentials.
-Kipling backpacks may be a top seller among our readers for the past few back-to-school seasons for good reason.
-These bags really hold up beautifully for years.
+Don’t let the sleek photo deceive you–this laptop backpack for teens is a full 17.25″ tall and 9″ deep giving your teens plenty of room for tech and other essentials.
+Kipling backpacks are a top seller among our readers for the past few back-to-school seasons because they really hold up beautifully for years.
 It’s a smart purchase.

-This classic sporty backpack for teens is so huge again, proving that athletic kids have style too.
-It offers plenty of room for books, tech, water bottles, and a uniform for practice after school.
-Comes in this bold red, plus pink and black.
+This classic sporty backpack for teens is huge again, proving that athletic kids have style too.
+It offers plenty of room for books, tech, water bottles, and a uniform for practice after school, with some cool two-tone color options as well.

 Love the Herschel backpack but want something with more personality than the solids?
-Grab your own favorite NBA team, MLB team, or even city editions with graffiti team means — there are lots of fun options (though we’re still waiting for a WNBA collaboration) and they go fast, so if you see your teen’s dream backpack, grab it.
+Grab your own favorite team, including these way cool heritage MLB team backpacks.
+There are lots of fun options (though we’re still waiting for a WNBA collaboration) and they go fast, so if you see your teen’s dream backpack, grab it.

 Teens with adult style will love this waterproof backpack for back-to-school that’s big enough to hold a laptop and a few other items — and keep them dry.
 The kind of investment that helps protect your investment.
 It’s a great brand and there are some other color options too.

-Kane Kids backpack from 90% recycled materials ($85, State Bags)
+Kane Double-Pocket backpack from 45% Recycled Materials ($125, State Bags)

 By Rockett Graphics, this 17.5″ tall option is the perfect backpack for any teen pursuing fine art.
-Plus, Societ 6 backpacks support indecent artists themselves, and get great reviews for quality,
+Plus, Society 6 backpacks support indecent artists themselves, and get great reviews for quality,

 One more option we recommend if you need a simple, hard-working backpack for older teens: this highly-rated, durable nylon laptop backpack from Away Bags.
-It’s spendy for sure but by all accounts, you definitely get what you pay for here, and it’s definitely spendy.
-So pick a color they won’t outgrow for a long time and prepare to pass along to younger siblings.
+It’s spendy for sure but by all accounts, you definitely get what you pay for here.
+We suggest you pick a color backpack your teens won’t outgrow for a long time, and prepare to pass along to younger siblings.